 Not only are these surface roots unsightly, they are also hazardous.
 And they can be a real headache when you are mowing the lawn.
 Because they are so exposed, the roots are also prone to injury.

 Mulching has several benefits.
 Mulch lets plenty of oxygen through and at the same time insulates the soil, so it reduces the effect of frost-heaving.
-Replacing the grass with mulch makes mowing unnecessary and the tree and the lawn won’t compete for water and nutrients any longer, so it is conducive to the tree’s health.
+Replacing the grass with mulch makes mowing unnecessary and the tree and the lawn won’t compete for water and nutrients any longer.

 Do Tree Roots Damage Foundations?